Odeyiany2/FLiT-Apprenticeship-Data-Science-Projects/Project_5 Churn-Prediction-Model-with-Deployment/README.md

   - Internet Service Distribution is as follows: 44% use Fiber optic, 34% use DSL, and 22% do not use any internet service.

 * `Bivariate Analysis`:
-  - Thers is a positive correlation between the monthly charges variable and the total charges variable.
+  - There is a positive correlation between the monthly charges variable and the total charges variable.
 The higher the monthly charge, the higher the total charge.
   - A high monnthly charge leads to a high churn
   - A low total charge leads to a high churn.
   - Customers who use the electric check as a medium of payment are high churners